Introduction to Academic Life at Pomona College

 Also included is a guide to course selection that you will find helpful.
 In it you will find a series of sample programs to give you an idea of how first-year students typically put together their classes.
 Your faculty adviser will assist you in finalizing your decisions.
 The College does not expect you to have chosen a major before you begin your academic program.
 It is important for you to spend at least your first year exploring the various academic opportunities that await you.
 This year is a good time to take courses that look exciting or even unfamiliar to you.
 You should also fulfill some of your Breadth of Study requirements during your first year.
 Typically, students select a major during or at the end of their sophomore year.

 You will enroll in ID-1: Critical Inquiry Seminar, a course required of all first-year students.
-You will find information about the seminars being offered and about providing your seminar preferences on myPomona.
-Go to the New Student link on the left side of your home page.
+You will find information about the seminars being offered and about providing your seminar preferences on myPomona on the "Through the Gates" tab.
 You will be notified of your seminar assignment when you arrive on campus.
 Once made, changes in seminar assignments are not possible.